NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/README.md

 MONAI Label is a server-client system that facilitates interactive medical image annotation by using AI.
 It is an open-source and easy-to-install ecosystem that can run locally on a machine with single or multiple GPUs.
 Both server and client work on the same/different machine.
 It shares the same principles with MONAI.

-The aim of the project is to set up, train and evaluate a lung and airway server model in MONAILabel
+The aim of the project is to set up, train and evaluate a lung and airway server model in MONAI Label

 ## Objective

-*   set up MONAILabel on a PC with moderate to high-end Nvidea GPU
+*   set up MONAI Label on a PC with moderate to high-end Nvidea GPU
-*   load MONAILabel apps and datasets
+*   load MONAI Label apps and datasets
-*   use Lung CT Segmenter for rapid creation of detailed CT Lung labels in MONAILabel for
+*   use Lung CT Segmenter for rapid creation of detailed CT Lung labels in MONAI Label for
     *   right lung
     *   left lung
     *   airways